-The full text-only document is available for download here: NHIG Conservation Principles (.pdf)
+The original shorter & more basic text-only document is available for download here: NHIG Conservation Principles (.pdf)

 Using the NHIG Conservation Principles will help ensure high standards and appropriately carried out work.
 The principles are for use by all those involved with heritage ironwork projects including:

 The Conservation Principles are intended to inform and guide decisions at all stages of conservation work to forged and cast iron; they provide a comprehensive and ethical framework around which informed judgements and decisions can be made.
 Throughout the development process NHIG’s aim has not been to invent something new, but to aid the practical interpretation and application of universally accepted general conservation principles by making them specifically relevant to ironwork.
 Uniquely, NHIG’s principles expand on the philosophy in order to improve understanding.

 Surprisingly, ironwork was the one area of conservation where no specific codes of practice existed which is why NHIG felt it was so important to develop the Conservation Principles document.
 It has long been felt that while conservation is important, good conservation is essential.

 The principles set a standard of practice for those who provide advice, make decisions about or undertake work on heritage forged and cast iron work, not only practitioners and specifiers but also owners, managers and custodians.
 The purpose of standardising practice is to ensure consistency and make sure that the significance of the work carried out is fully appreciated and that those involved are accountable for the work they do.